bwhmather/bdc-js/README.md

     h("li", {x-bdc-key: "a"}, h("input", {})),
 ]));
 ```
-This feature is essential for preserving input focus, and can potentially make
-updates faster by minimizing changes if nodes are inserted.

-BDC uses an O(n^2) algorithm to figure out the mapping from keyed nodes to DOM,
+The BDC algorithm to figure out the mapping from key nodes to DOM elements is,
+worst case, O(n^2) in the number of nodes.
-elements but real performance will be closer to O(n) if the elements are in
+If the elements are in approximately the right order, real performance will be
-approximately the right order.
+closer to O(n).

 ### CSS